ymcmrs/ICAMS/README.md

 ### 2 Running ICAMS

 1).
-Zenith delay products generation (all you need to provide are region + imaging-time)
+Zenith delay products generation (all you need to provide are region + imaging-time + date or datelist)

      tropo_icams_date.py  or  tropo_icams_date_list.py